Skip to main content

 3. Save the document

-Ensure the domain model referenced by your sheet configuration defines all entity types and relationships used in column binding paths.
+Ensure the data model referenced by your sheet configuration defines all entity types and relationships used in column binding paths.
 Mismatched models cause columns to fail silently.

 Powersheet uses Powersheet Drive for sidebar navigation.
 Update the document query property if needed: